ahaffg/awdioaber/README.md

 I would like to acknowledge the following people who have helped me with completing this project:

-* [Kera Cudmore](https://github.com/kera-cudmore/) for having fantastic example of README and TESTING documents.
+* [Kera Cudmore](https://github.com/kera-cudmore/) for having fantastic examples of README and TESTING documents.
 * My family for their patience and support whilst working on my final project.
 * My fantastic mentor Martina Terlević for always being so helpful and flexible, as well as all round awesome human!
 * The Code Institute Tutors who assisted me at so many points along the way especially Ed, Oisin, Gemma and Ger, you are complete legends!